-Somos is the McLaren Vale based label of Ben Caldwell and Mauricio Ruiz Cantú.
+Based in McLaren Vale, Somos is the label of Ben Caldwell and Mauricio Ruiz Cantú.
 The pair work primarily with less-known Italian and Spanish varieties, and they make them in entirely unconventional ways, with a lo-fi and sustainable ethos.

 Caldwell and Ruiz Cantú met at the University of Adelaide while studying oenology.
-“We became great friends, lived together for a few years during the degree.
+“We became great friends and lived together for a few years during the degree.
 Drank a lot of good wine, ate a lot of good food and had some great times.
-In 2012, as the degree came to an end, during a particularly heavy celebratory wine night we registered a company, and decided to make some wine and send it to Mexico,” says Caldwell.
+In 2012, as the degree came to an end, during a particularly heavy celebratory wine night, we registered a company and decided to make some wine and send it to Mexico,” says Caldwell.

-Caldwell originally studied Computer Programming in Games Technology at CSU, before moving to a Bachelor of Science (Chemistry) at Melbourne University.
-That didn’t really capture Caldwell’s imagination either, and his job in fine dining in Melbourne eventually led to a little work experience at Wild Duck Creek, which saw Caldwell apply to study oenology in Adelaide move and start his degree all in a two-week period.
-He has worked at d’Arenberg, Hardys Tintara, in Oregon at Bergström Wines and at Akarua, in Central Otago.
+Caldwell originally studied Computer Programming in Games Technology at CSU, before moving to a Bachelor of Science (Chemistry) at Melbourne University, which didn’t really capture his imagination either.
+His job in fine dining in Melbourne eventually led to a little work experience at Wild Duck Creek, which saw him apply to study oenology in Adelaide, move and start his degree all in a two-week period.
+He has worked at d’Arenberg, Hardys Tintara, in Oregon at Bergström Wines and at Akarua, Central Otago.